PraveenkrishnaPK/SSL-TLS-Checker/README.md

 5. Open a pull request

 ## License
 This project is licensed under the MIT License.
+See [LICENSE](https://github.com/PraveenkrishnaPK/SSL-TLS-Checker/blob/main/LICENSE) for details.